 - C-reactive protein test is the most decisive test for detecting inflammation.
 This simple blood test can reveal high levels of C-reactive protein; CRP is produced by the liver in response to inflammation, infection and injury.

 - Food allergy testing can uncover immune responses which may point to inflammation.

 - Advanced stool testing and organic acids testing can also uncover a range of inflammatory markers in the body

 BRAIN INFLAMMATION AND YOUR GUT

 Your gut helps to manage levels of inflammation and therefore, keeping your gut healthy with the right foods is essential to keeping your brain healthy and reducing your risk of brain inflammation.

-INFLAMMATION IS DIRECTLY RELATED TO THE CONSUMPTION OF CERTAIN FOODS
+BRAIN INFLAMMATION IS DIRECTLY RELATED TO THE CONSUMPTION OF CERTAIN FOODS

 - Refined sugars